 The good always comes with the bad and your experience will vary depending on the cruise, or the team on duty.
 On the Disney Fantasy, Room Service could not have been more accommodating and helpful.
 Regardless of any ship, the Disney Cruise Room Service menu is quite small, underwhelming and is filled with typical offerings that are simple to produce and easy to deliver.

 It’s easier, faster, and offers a bigger selection if you simply go to the restaurants yourself and take the food back to your room.
+Off course, you actually have to have servers willing to go into the kitchen and get you the dish for that magic to happen.

 ► For Kids: You can get a famous Mickey Ice Cream bar any time of day, or milk and cookies (even warmed up if you request it) from Disney Cruise Room Service which is probably the best thing on the menu.
 With so much to do on and around the ship, it just doesn’t make sense to wait around in your room for someone else to bring you food unless it’s the middle of the night.